night-gold/armada/docs/packages.md

 The **README.md** must contains a description of what is deployed if it's not in the docs folder and if it's a package specific repository a link to the official doc of the app.

-## Should not be includer inside a package base folder
+## Package base folder restrictions

 The minimal configuration thinking put some restriction on the resources that can be included inside the base folder, some of them should not exists within: